spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Deploy Edge Cluster

-The following steps will guide you through deploying the Edge cluster infrastructure.
+The following steps will guide you through deploying the Edge cluster.

 Select **Clusters** from Palette's left **Main Menu** and click on **Create Cluster**.
 Ensure you are in the **Default** project.